+APPROVE subject to a S106 Agreement to secure;

+1. £8,000 towards the upgrading of nearby Public Open Space / facilities

+And conditions;

-RECOMMENDATION APPROVE subject to a S106 Agreement to secure; 1. £8,000 towards the upgrading of nearby Public Open Space / facilities 2.
-Highway maintenance management plan And conditions; - 1.
-Time 3 years of within 2 of last Reserved Matter approval - 2.
+- 1. Time 3 years of within 2 of last Reserved Matter approval - 2.
 Reserved Matters within 3 years - 3.
 Landscaping Matters to be submitted and approved - 4.
 Plans - 5.
-Materials Prior approval - 6.
+Materials Prior submission/approval - 6.
 Hours of piling - 7.
-Prior approval of a piling method statement - 8.
-Prior approval of lighting details - 9.
-Prior approval of a noise mitigation scheme - 10.
-Prior approval of electric vehicle charging sockets - 11.
-Prior approval of a dust suppression scheme - 12.
-Prior approval of a dust mitigation scheme - 13.
-Prior approval of a Phase 1 contaminated land report In order to give proper effect to the Committee's intentions and without changing the substance of the decision, authority is delegated to the Principal Planning Manager (Regulation) in consultation with the Chair (or in there absence the Vice Chair) of the Southern Planning Committee and Ward Member, to correct any technical slip or omission in the wording of the resolution, between approval of the minutes and issue of the decision notice.
-Should this application be the subject of an appeal, authority be delegated to the Principal Planning Manager (Regulation) in consultation with the Chairman of the Southern Planning Committee to enter into a planning agreement in accordance with the S106 Town and Country Planning Act to secure the Heads of Terms for a S106 Agreement.
+Prior submission/approval of a piling method statement - 8.
+Prior submission/approval of lighting details - 9.
+Prior submission/approval of a noise mitigation scheme - 10.
+Prior submission/approval of electric vehicle charging infrastructure - 11.
+Prior submission/approval of an Environmental Management Plan - 12.
+Prior submission/approval of a dust mitigation scheme - 13.
+Prior submission/approval of a Phase 1 contaminated land report - 14.
+Prior submission/approval of a foul drainage scheme and that foul shall be drained on a separate system - 15.
+Prior submission/approval of a surface water drainage scheme - 16.
+Prior submission/approval of a Highways Management Plan

+In order to give proper effect to the Committee's intentions and without changing the substance of the decision, authority is delegated to the Head of Planning (Regulation) in consultation with the Chair (or in there absence the Vice Chair) of the Southern Planning Committee, to correct any technical slip or omission in the wording of the resolution, between approval of the minutes and issue of the decision notice.

+Should this application be the subject of an appeal, authority is approved to enter into a S106 Agreement with the following Heads of Terms;